gradjitta/CarND-Behavioral-Cloning-P3/writeup_template.md

 ##### 2. Submission includes functional code

-The model.py has data augmentation and the Nvidia model, as functional definitions.
+The model.py has data augmentation and the Nvidia model, as functions.

 Using the ``drive.py`` and the model generated (``model.h5``), executing the following:
 ```sh